-On a strong hit, you delve deeper.
-Mark progress and Find an Opportunity.
-On a weak hit, roll on the following table according to your stat.
-On a miss, Reveal a Danger.
+On a strong hit , On a weak hit , On a miss , you delve deeper.
+Mark roll on the following Reveal a Danger. progress and Find an table according to Opportunity. your stat.

 If You Score a Strong Hit...

 If you roll a strong hit, this phase of your exploration has gone well.
 You have the advantage, and are pushing farther into the depths of this place.
 Mark progress per the rank of the site.
 For example, if this is a dangerous site, mark two progress.
 If it is extreme, mark two ticks.
 Then, make the Find an Opportunity move (page 30).